shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 ## Monad algebra

 Given an endofunctor $T$, A monad algebra on $T$ is a monad on $T$ along with an compatible algebra on $T$.
-A monad algebra contains these operations:
+A monad algebra contains all the operations from its monad part and its algebra part:

 - $\eta: a \to T a$
 - $\mu: T^2 a \to T a$